'Don't kill my daddy' - Video captures boy's frightened reaction as armed bounty hunters arrest man in Moreno Valley

 MORENO VALLEY, Calif.
-(KABC) -- Video captures the moment several bounty hunters arrest a man with their guns drawn as his children watch in fear from inside a car just feet away.
+(KABC) -- Video captures the moment several armed bounty hunters arrest a man as his children watch in fear just feet away from inside a car.

 The incident occurred last Thursday at about 2:24 p.m. in the 16000 block of La Fortuna, according to the Riverside County Sheriff's Department.